Our most urgent needs at the moment

 However from time to time, we have roles which are one off opportunities, and also roles which we particularly need to fill at that moment in time.
 These are detailed below and this page will be updated on a regular basis so please keep checking

-Our Current pressing needs are for a Deputy Manager for our Coventry Refurbishment Centre and a Van Driver for our Cowdenbeath centre.
-We are also looking to significantly grow our Network of volunteer speakers.
+Our most important current needs as we look towards our new 5 year plan and expansion programme are Van Drivers for our new Northern van team (Details below) and Tool Refurbishers at Coventry.
+Further information here.
+We are also looking to significantly grow our Network of volunteer collectors, particularly in the north of England and volunteers speakers.
 Description of these three roles are shown below.
 Please get in touch if you think you could help us in any of these areas.

 Volunteer role description